Second sound

-Second sound is a quantum mechanical phenomenon in which heat transfer occurs by wave-like motion, rather than by the more usual mechanism of diffusion.
+In condensed matter physics, second sound is a quantum mechanical phenomenon in which heat transfer occurs by wave-like motion, rather than by the more usual mechanism of diffusion.
 Its presence leads to a very high thermal conductivity.
 It is known as "second sound" because the wave motion of entropy and temperature is similar to the propagation of pressure waves in air (sound).
 The phenomenon of second sound was first described by Lev Landau in 1941.

+Description

 Normal sound waves are fluctuations in the displacement and density of molecules in a substance;

-second sound waves are fluctuations in the density of particle-like thermal excitations (rotons and phonons).
+second sound waves are fluctuations in the density of quasiparticle thermal excitations (rotons and phonons).
 Second sound can be observed in any system in which most phonon-phonon collisions conserve momentum, like superfluids and in some dielectric crystals when Umklapp scattering is small.

-(Umklapp phonon-phonon scattering exchanges momentum with the crystal lattice, so phonon momentum is not conserved.)
+Contrary to molecules in a gas, quasiparticles are not necessarily conserved.
+Also gas molecules in a box conserve momentum (except at the boundaries of box), while quasiparticles can sometimes not conserve momentum in the presence of impurities or Umklapp scattering.
+Umklapp phonon-phonon scattering exchanges momentum with the crystal lattice, so phonon momentum is not conserved, but Umklapp processes can be reduced at low temperatures.

+Normal sound in gases is a consequence of the collision rate τ between molecules being large compared to the frequency of the sound wave ω ≪ 1/τ.
+For second sound, the Umklapp rate τ_{u} has to be small compared to the oscillation frequency ω ≫ 1/τ_{u} for energy and momentum conservation.
+However analogous to gasses, the relaxation time τ_{N} describing the collisions has to be large with respect to the frequency ω ≪ 1/τ_{N}, leaving a window:

+for sound-like behaviour or second sound.
+The second sound thus behaves as oscillations of the local number of quasiparticles (or of the local energy carried by these particles).
+Contrary to the normal sound where energy is related to pressure and temperature, in a crystal the local energy density is purely a function of the temperature.
+In this sense, the second sound can also be considered as oscillations of the local temperature.
+Second sound is a wave-like phenomenon which makes it very different from usual heat diffusion.

 In helium II

 Second sound is observed in liquid helium at temperatures below the lambda point, 2.1768 K, where 4He becomes a superfluid known as helium II.
 Helium II has the highest thermal conductivity of any known material (several hundred times higher than copper).
 Second sound can be observed either as pulses or in a resonant cavity.

 The speed of second sound is close to zero near the lambda point, increasing to approximately 20 m/s around 1.8 K, about ten times slower than normal sound waves.

 At temperatures below 1 K, the speed of second sound in helium II increases as the temperature decreases.

 Second sound is also observed in superfluid helium-3 below its lambda point 2.5 mK.